Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Results

+The wave reflected from the moving BS is Doppler shifted.
+However, the transmitted wave is an amplitude-attenuated replica of the incident wave.
+No shock wave occurs for the Klein-Gordon and Schr\"odinger equations.
+However, only the latter’s dispersion relation supports phase velocities much slower than the speed of light.

-The quantum results can be derived using two separate approaches: (1) transformation to and from the rest frame of the BS, or (2) the application of the retarded phase method in the lab frame.
+The quantum behavior of the BS, described above, can be derived using two separate approaches: (1) transformation to and from the rest frame of the BS, or (2) the application of the retarded phase method in the lab frame.
 The former method is straightforward to analyze since it only involves static boundary conditions.
 However, this transformation to and from the BS frame for the Schr\"odinger equation requires a unusual phase factor.\cite{levi}

 During most of its trajectory the BS is either at rest or moving at constant velocity.
 A small duration, however, involves acceleration, the effects of which are approximated as a sequence of momentarily co-moving inertial frame interactions between the wave and the BS.
 The calculation utilizing these transformations between the lab and BS frame is outlined next.